Goals of the English Language Learning (ELL) Program

 In their role, ELL teachers conduct assessments, review the results with school personnel, make appropriate program recommendations and offer direct instruction to ELL students.
 ELL teachers also provide integration techniques and selected instructional materials to classroom teachers.

 The ELL office houses numerous resources and is a workspace which is provided for ELL teachers and ELL support staff working for the Langley School District.

-The International Education Department is housed on the third floor at the Langley School District Board Office.
+The International Education Department is housed on the first floor at the Langley School District Board Office.
 All inquiries regarding the International Student Program should be directed to this office at 604-534-7891.